 To do this, consider how many direct bookings you receive compared to the number of bookings from OTAs as a percentage, and set a goal to increase the direct percentage.

-Listing optimisation means making your listings as effective and attractive as possible, to drive the maximum number of bookings, and improve your other metrics (such as ROI, occupancy, and even ADR).
+Listing optimization means making your listings as effective and attractive as possible, to drive the maximum number of bookings, and improve your other metrics (such as ROI, occupancy, and even ADR).

 Regularly ask yourself questions such as:

-- What are you doing to make your properties look the best they can to drive bookings?
+- What are you doing to make your properties look the best they can?
+When did you last update your photos?

 - Does your listing answer guests’ most common questions to help them book confidently?